securitytxt/security-txt/draft-foudil-securitytxt.md

 ## Motivation and Prior Work

-Many security researchers encounter situations where they are unable to responsibly report security issues to organizations because there is no course of action laid out or no way indicated to contact the owner of a particular resource.
+Many security researchers encounter situations where they are unable to report security issues to organizations because there is no course of action laid out or no way indicated to contact the owner of a particular resource.